Observe animals and you’ll see that they, too, have their own ways of predicting the weather. Here are some animal weather proverbs and prognostics.

 - If a cow stands with its tail to the west, the weather is said to be fair.

 - If a cow grazes with its tail to the east, the weather is likely to turn sour.

-This is some true here.
+There is some truth here.
 Animals graze with their tail toward the wind so that if a predator sneaks up behind them, the wind will help catch the scent of the predator and prevent an attack.
-The cow’s prediction might also be wrong during a hurricane
+The cow’s prediction might be wrong during a hurricane, however.

 Observing Animals to Predict Rain